umme-habiba786/Task-Management-CRUD-App/README.md

 - **Security-focused** with minimal attack surface
 - **Production-optimized** for running applications, not building them
 - Uses `musl libc` instead of `glibc` for smaller footprint

-> *"This image is based on the popular Alpine Linux project.
-Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.
-This variant is useful when final image size being as small as possible is your primary concern.
-To minimize image size, it's uncommon for additional related tools (such as git or bash) to be included in Alpine-based images."*

 ## 🛠️ Implementation Steps